-If you are UK based and trading in any of the financial markets, you have effectively two options of vehicle through which you may run your trading activities.
+If you are UK based and trading in any of the financial markets, you have effectively three options of vehicles through which you may run your trading activities.

 However, on the flip side, any profits are truly your own profits and not owned by any corporate vehicle between you and the actual trade.

 From a tax point of view, you are liable to both Income Tax and National Insurance on any profits that you may earn, or if in a partnership, the share of the profits that are attributable to you.

 In both the 2009/2010 and 2010/11 tax years, this means that the first £6,475 is Income Tax free and the next £37,400 is taxed at 20%.
 Any additional profits over and above this is then taxed at 40%, with a new 50% tax rate hitting in 2010/11 where profits exceed £150,000.

 Class 4 National Insurance meanwhile has slightly different bandings just to confuse the issue.
 The first £5,715 is National Insurance free, and the next £38,160 is then subject to 8% NI before falling to a rate of 1% for any profits over and above this.

 Therefore if your profits exceed £43,875 you will find that your tax bill above this amount is effectively 41% (or possibly 51% from 6th April 2010 if your profits exceed £150,000!).

 In addition to this , self-employed individuals making profits of more than £5,715 are also liable to another form of National Insurance called Class 2 National Insurance.
 This is a flat rate of £2.40 per week and is usually paid by a direct debit on a monthly basis.